base-jumper/base-jumper/docs/circuits/Encoder.md

 ### Operating Modes
 The encoder circuit supports three different operating modes for measuring position, and one operating mode for measuring speed (4 modes total).

-**`Mode_Relative`** is used to measure relative position.
+**`Mode::Relative`** is used to measure relative position.
 No index pulse is used (even if it is present, it will be ignored).
 Use this mode if you only want to measure relative movement.
 Alternatively, this mode can also be used if you want to measure absolute position, but *don't* want the index pulse to set your zero position.
 In this case, the `set_position` function would be called to set the zero position.

-**`Mode_SingleTurn`** measures rotation over a single turn.
+**`Mode::SingleTurn`** measures rotation over a single turn.
 It uses an index pulse, and the count is reset every time the index pulse occurs.

-**`Mode_MultiTurn`** measures rotation over multiple turns.
+**`Mode::MultiTurn`** measures rotation over multiple turns.
 It uses the first index pulse to reset the count.
 All subsequent index pulses are ignored.

-**`Mode_Speed`** measures speed.
+**`Mode::Speed`** measures speed.
 Phase pulses are counted over a specified interval (set using `set_speed_interval`).
 At the end of each interval, the number of recorded pulses is scaled to get a speed measurement in pulses per second.
 The count is reset and the process repeats over the next interval.

 When using one of the position measurement modes, the position is obtained using `get_position`.
 In speed measurement mode, speed is obtained using `get_speed`.
 Calling `get_speed` when in position mode (or visa-versa) will return an invalid value that should not be used.

 ### Index Pulse
-`Mode_SingleTurn` and `Mode_MultiTurn` both use an index pulse.
+`Mode::SingleTurn` and `Mode::MultiTurn` both use an index pulse.
 Until the first index pulse is seen, the reported position is invalid (it will start counting from zero and reset on the first index pulse).
 The `seen_index` function can be polled to check if an index pulse has occurred.
 Once `seen_index` returns `true`, the value from `get_position` is then a valid.

 ### Counts
 `get_position`/`get_speed` report the position/speed in units of counts and counts/second, respectively.
 Results are returned as a signed integer.
 Negative values represent rotation in the anti-clockwise direction.